Check out the main squaresLab@CMU website for more information on my group and students, and our various research projects.

 Research advising: If you are a CMU student (grad or undergrad, in any program) interested in working with me, send an email (CC my admin, Jenni!) to set up an appointment.
 Be prepared to talk about research problems you find interesting.
 My current projects and recent publications are good starting points, but coming with your own ideas about interesting problems/potential solutions in analysis/transformation/search-based software engineering for improving software quality will only impress me, so don’t feel limited by what I’m currently doing.
 I have advised thesis/research projects and served on committees in a wide variety of schools/departments, so feel free to reach out even if you’re not in SCS or a PhD student.

 Non-CMU students: You may apply to several of the PhD programs at CMU’s School of Computer Science at once; apply to those that match your interest area and background.
-If you are interested in working with me, apply to the ISR SE PhD program.
+If you are interested in working with me, apply to the S3D SE PhD program.
 Mention (and substantiate/justify!) your interest in my work to ensure that I see your application.
 Note that the SE PhD program does not look at GRE scores and does not have an application fee.

 I discourage prospective PhD students from emailing me outside of application season about their plans to apply; I’ll simply repeat the above.
 I’m excited to meet you once you’re admitted, or through the various other channels outlined here.